CZ-NIC/knot-resolver/doc/gettingstarted-config.rst

 Example: Internal Resolver
 ==========================

-This is an example of typical configuration for company-internal resolver which is not accessible from outside of company network.
+This is an example configuration snippet typical for company-internal resolver which is not accessible from outside of company network.

 ^^^^^^^^^^^^^^^^^^^^^
 Internal-only domains